-"Eighty and six years I have served Him, and He has done me no wrong," said Polycarp, the bishop of Smyrna, in A.D.
-156, before climbing onto a pyre -- where Roman authorities would burn him to death.
-Eyewitnesses reported that the local authorities respected Polycarp and begged him to recant his faith in Christ.
+Let's take a break from the election.
+"Eighty and six years I have served Him, and He has done me no wrong," said Polycarp, bishop of Smyrna, in A.D.
+156 before climbing onto a pyre where Roman authorities would burn him to death.
+Eyewitnesses reported the local authorities respected Polycarp and begged him to recant his faith in Christ.
 He would not.
-The Romans did not even tie Polycarp to a post, as they knew he would not flee the fire.
+The Romans did not even tie Polycarp to a post because they knew he would not flee the fire.
 Polycarp fed his captors, prayed over them and then climbed the pyre to die.

 Clement, Ignatius and Polycarp were one generation removed from the direct eyewitnesses of Jesus.
 They were students of the Apostles.
 They vouched for the veracity of the apostolic letters that form the New Testament.
 They died refusing to reject Jesus as the Christ.

-According to John, Jesus' own brothers -- perhaps like some reading this -- rejected Jesus' claims of divinity.
+According to John, Jesus' own brothers, perhaps like some reading this, rejected Jesus' claims of divinity.
 At Jesus' death, John had to care for Jesus' mother because none of Jesus' brothers or sisters went with Mary to the crucifixion.
-John, Luke, Paul and others tell us that Jesus' brothers then became leaders in the early Christian church.
+John, Luke, Paul and others tell us Jesus' brothers then became leaders in the early Christian church.

 Jesus could have been a conman surrounded by other conmen.
 They, in turn, were willing to die to keep the con going and got others to die keeping the con going.
 Or there is something else.
 Dozens claimed to be the Christ, but only Jesus is remembered and worshiped as the Christ.
 Why?

 Perhaps because it is true.
-I, however, cannot convince you of more than that the historic evidence for his existence and the willingness of many to die for him is true.
+I, however, cannot convince you more than that the historic evidence for his existence and the willingness of many to die for him are true.
 But if I am right, you can ask Jesus yourself.
-Take to your knees and embrace the wonder of this season.
-Cry out to Jesus, be still and listen.
-Merry Christmas.
+Take to your knees, and embrace the wonder of this season.